 The spread of the Covid-19 virus (c-19), and the resulting regulatory and health-based restrictions on passenger air transport, have placed unprecedented stress on aviation requiring immediate governmental support and relief.

-AWG, in consultation with other affected parties, is assessing a range of actions to assist the air transport sector in addressing the economic impacts of the spread of c-19.
+AWG, in consultation with other affected parties, has since March 2020 taken a range of actions to assist the air transport sector in addressing the economic impacts of the spread of c-19.